Mach-web/Machine_learning/README.md

 Implementation is mostly done by tensorflow and its dependencies.

-The repository implements concepts in ([Tensorflow's playlist on youtube](https://www.youtube.com/@TensorFlow)) and ([https://learn.udacity.com/courses/ud187](Udacity's course on Introduction to Tensorflow for deep learning.))
+The repository implements concepts in [Tensorflow's playlist on youtube](https://www.youtube.com/@TensorFlow) and [Udacity's course on Introduction to Tensorflow for deep learning.](https://learn.udacity.com/courses/ud187)